awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 This is because if Amazon EC2 Auto Scaling scales up an instance that has hooks associated with multiple deployment groups, it sends notifications for all of the hooks at once\.
 This causes multiple deployments to each instance to start at the same time\.
 When multiple deployments send commands to the CodeDeploy agent at the same time, the five\-minute timeout between a lifecycle event and either the start of the deployment or the end of the previous lifecycle event might be reached\.
 If this happens, the deployment fails, even if a deployment process is otherwise running as expected\.

 **Note**
 The default timeout for a script in a lifecycle event is 30 minutes\.
 You can change the timeout to a different value in the AppSpec file\.
-For more information, see [Add an AppSpec File for an EC2/On\-Premises Deployment](application-revisions-appspec-file.md#add-appspec-file-server)\.
+For more information, see [Add an AppSpec file for an EC2/On\-Premises deployment](application-revisions-appspec-file.md#add-appspec-file-server)\.

 It's not possible to control the order in which deployments occur if more than one deployment attempts to run at the same time\.

 Finally, if deployment to any instance fails, Amazon EC2 Auto Scaling immediately terminates the instance\.
 When that first instance shuts down, the other running deployments start to fail\.
 Because CodeDeploy has a one\-hour timeout for the CodeDeploy agent to respond to pending deployments, it can take up to 60 minutes for each instance to time out\.

-For more information about Amazon EC2 Auto Scaling, see [Under the Hood: CodeDeploy and Auto Scaling Integration](http://aws.amazon.com/blogs/devops/under-the-hood-aws-codedeploy-and-auto-scaling-integration/)\.
+For more information about Amazon EC2 Auto Scaling, see [Under the hood: CodeDeploy and Auto Scaling integration](http://aws.amazon.com/blogs/devops/under-the-hood-aws-codedeploy-and-auto-scaling-integration/)\.

 ## Amazon EC2 instances in an Amazon EC2 Auto Scaling group fail to launch and receive the error "Heartbeat Timeout"<a name="troubleshooting-auto-scaling-heartbeat"></a>